-Enforcement of a foreign non-EU judgment
+$Enforcement \ of \ a \ for eign \ non-EU \ judgment$

 According to French private international law, foreign judgments sought to be enforced in France have to comply with the condition of international procedural regularity (the aspect of public policy that is relevant here).
-International procedural regularity principally concerns the rights of the defence.
+International procedural regularity principally concerns the rights to a defence.

-If the foreign judgment is in contradiction with international procedural regularity, the court will refuse to enforce it (eg, if a foreign jurisdiction applies a nationalisation law that does not provide any compensation to dispossessed persons, the court will not enforce the judgment by virtue of its violation of the principle of public policy).
+If the foreign judgment contradicts international procedural regularity, the court will refuse to enforce it (eg, if a foreign jurisdiction applies a nationalisation law that does not provide any compensation to dispossessed persons, the court will not enforce the judgment by virtue of its violation of the principle of public policy).